-There was no material change from the Corporation's existing methodology in determining credit losses to the expected credit loss model that will be applied to assets classified at amortized cost.
+There was no material change from the Corporation's existing methodology in determining credit losses to the expected credit loss model that is applied to assets classified at amortized cost effective January 1, 2018.
 Therefore, there was no transition adjustment required.